loda-lang/loda-programs/programs/oeis/list3.md

 * [A315311](http://oeis.org/A315311) ([L13 program](A315311.asm)): Coordination sequence Gal.3.51.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315339](http://oeis.org/A315339) ([L23 program](A315339.asm)): Coordination sequence Gal.4.141.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315340](http://oeis.org/A315340) ([L23 program](A315340.asm)): Coordination sequence Gal.6.625.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315405](http://oeis.org/A315405) ([L20 program](A315405.asm)): Coordination sequence Gal.3.15.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315406](http://oeis.org/A315406) ([L18 program](A315406.asm)): Coordination sequence Gal.6.206.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315418](http://oeis.org/A315418) ([L23 program](A315418.asm)): Coordination sequence Gal.3.21.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315467](http://oeis.org/A315467) ([L21 program](A315467.asm)): Coordination sequence Gal.6.159.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.